-Durham County Library will host Juline Chevalier and Sumathi Ramaswamy for a presentation and slide lecture on the Nasher Museum of Art’s current exhibit, Lines of Control: Partition as a Productive Space.
-The program will take place at 7 p.m. on Monday, November 11, at the Southwest Regional Library, 3605 Shannon Rd.
+Durham County Library will host Juline Chevalier and Trevor Schoonmaker for a discussion and slide lecture on the Nasher Museum of Art’s current exhibit, Sound Vision: Contemporary Art from the Collection, at 7 p.m. on Tuesday, April 29, at the Main Library, 300 N. Roxboro St.

 Durham County Library will present an interactive series, Self-Publishing Boot Camp: Get Your Book Out in Print or Digital Ebook, on Saturdays, April 26, May 3 and May 10 from 10 a.m. – 2 p.m. at the Stanford L. Warren Branch Library, 1201 Fayetteville St. Local publishers, book producers, bookstore staff, writers and marketing experts will help participants explore options for making their work available to a larger audience.

 Durham County Library will launch the Digging Durham Seed Library at Main, South Regional and Southwest Regional libraries on Wednesday, April 23.
 Library patrons will be able to “check out” seeds and then “return” harvested seeds once the growing season is complete.